5. Without Limits

 3. Running Brave

 Billy Mills is the only American thus far to win a gold medal the Olympic 10k, finishing first at the Tokyo Olympics in 1964.
-This film follows Billy's amazing career, from humble origins, to the University of Kansas, to the Marines, and finally the Olympics.
+This film follows Billy's amazing career, from humble origins to the University of Kansas to the Marines, and finally the Olympics.
 Mills' story is compelling and makes for good drama.
-The movie also focuses on Billy's love interest, and though it can sometimes be over-dramatic, "Running Brave" is an entertaining film.
+The movie also focuses on Billy's love interest, and though it can sometimes be over-dramatic, "Running Brave" is worth a watch.

 This life story of Steve Prefontaine is done as a faux documentary.
 People from Pre's life are "interviewed" as they narrate the events surrounding Pre's life and death.
-I prefer Jared Leto's portrayal of Prefontaine, but others will definitely disagree with me.
+I prefer "Prefontaine" to "Without Limits," but others will definitely disagree with me.

 1. McFarland, U.S.A.